How to get a bigger mortgage

 How big of a mortgage can I get?

 As a general rule, most lenders will multiply your income by 4 to 4.5 to work out how much you can afford to borrow for a mortgage.
-But there are ways to increase what you can borrow, which you can read more about below.
 If you’re buying a home with your partner, family member or a friend, the lender will assess your affordability based on your combined income, meaning you’ll be able to borrow more than if you were to apply alone.
+But there are also other ways to increase what you can borrow, from family-supported options to innovative buying schemes.

 For example, if you earn £30,000 a year, this means you’re probably looking at a standard mortgage of between £120,000 and £150,000.
 This, plus any money you’ve put aside for a house deposit, is the total property price you can afford to buy.
 If you buy with your partner, and have a combined income of £55,000, then you're likely to get a mortgage between £220,000 - £247,000.